core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## The Recipient-ID Option # {#sec-recipient-id-option}

-The Recipient ID Option defined in this section has the properties summarized in {{fig-recipient-id-option}}, which extends Table 4 of {{RFC7252}}.
-That is, the option is elective, safe to forward, part of the cache key and non repeatable.
+The Recipient ID-Option defined in this section has the properties summarized in {{fig-recipient-id-option}}, which extends Table 4 of {{RFC7252}}.
+That is, the option is elective, safe to forward, part of the cache key, and non repeatable.

 ~~~~~~~~~~~
 +------+---+---+---+---+--------------+--------+--------+---------+